NRLMMD-GEOIPS/geoips/docs/installation.rst

 For the fully supported installation, please use the `Complete Local conda-based GeoIPS Installation`_.

-If you are confident you have all system requirements installed (Python+cartopy), and do not wish to go through the full interactive installation process below (which includes conda, rclone, test data, etc), you can clone the geoips repo and pip install from the your local copy.
+If you are confident you have all system requirements installed (Python+libgeos-dev+git), and do not wish to go through the full interactive installation process below (which includes conda, rclone, test data, etc), you can clone the geoips repo and pip install from the your local copy.